"The web's days are numbered….'. So says a startling Forrester report,

 and extended.
 According to Forrester

-Group forecast which coined the term X-Internet, two
+forecast which coined the term X-Internet,

 new waves of innovation will eclipse the Web: an executable Net that greatly

-improves the online experience, and an extended Net that connects the real world.
+improves the online experience, and an extended Net that connects the real world

 Unlike the existing Web wherein the browser